0xSero/partisia-docs/docs/operator-6-bp.md

-# Run a node on Partisia Blockchain
+# Run a Block Producing node on Partisia Blockchain

 >**Topics covered:**
 >
->- Hardware and software for running your node.
+> - Hardware and software for running your node.
 > - Terminal commands you run for starting and updating the node.
 And the commands for creating the necessary directories, folders and files and setting their permissions.
 >
 >**Skills you need:**